ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 4. **Fallback**: If all boundaries would cause false triggers, use **BOTH** (most restrictive, safest option)

 **Key Principle**: Select the least restrictive boundary that safely prevents the typo from incorrectly matching the target word, validation words, or source words in unintended contexts.
+The boundary order is optimized based on the typo's relationship to the target word to avoid testing incompatible boundaries.
 Target word check takes highest priority to prevent predictive corrections.

 ---